elovelan/eddiegroves-chocolatey-packages/README.md

-Chocolatey packages that created by Eddie Groves.
+These icons are stored here for use by the Chocolatey gallery.

-Icons are stored in the GitHub Pages branch.
+All files are copyright their respective authors.